Amit889/Online-IDE-Code-Editor/README.md

   - `Navbar` - It is the basic navbar above editor for providing features of Run Code and theme selection etc.

 ## Using CodeX-API
-- I have used CodeX-API(https://github.com/Jaagrav/CodeX-API) for compiling the codes.
+- I have used judgeO CE Rapid-API(https://rapidapi.com/judge0-official/I) for compiling the codes.